 - Bypass Application

-- Passive vs. Active Bypass
+- Passive Bypass Switch

-- Intelligent Active Bypass Switch
+- Active Bypass Switch

-Passive Bypass vs. Active Bypass
+Passive Bypass vs Active Bypass:

 Bypass functionality can be embedded in the inline appliance or the functionality can be contained externally.
 When the bypass is embedded inside the appliance, it is called a bypass network interface card (NIC) and the bypass functionality is controlled by the host CPU.
 When placed outside the network appliance as an independent device, it acts as an external bypass and it is called a bypass switch.
-The external bypass comes in two main flavors, the passive external bypass and the intelligent active bypass switch.
+The external bypass comes in two main flavors, the passive bypass switch and the active bypass switch.

 Figure 1: 100G Inline Device — Normal Operation

-Intelligent Active Bypass Switch
+Active Bypass Switch

 A bypass switch consists of single or multiple bypass network segments where each segment consists of four ports.
 Two network ports create an inline connection to the network link that is set to be monitored.
 This connection is the critical path that is being protected in active bypass or passive bypass mode.
 If the bypass switch receives power, the traffic will be handled by the device in active bypass mode, whereas if the bypass switch itself loses power, the passive bypass component will take action and network traffic will continue to flow without interruption.

 The other two appliance ports are used to connect the inline monitoring appliance to the network link.
 During normal operation, the bypass switch passes all network traffic from one side of the network through the inline appliance, back to the bypass switch, and out to the other side of the network.
-The intelligent bypass switch then generates heartbeats (HB) via the two appliance ports to monitor the health of the inline appliance.
+The network bypass switch then generates heartbeats (HB) via the two appliance ports to monitor the health of the inline appliance.
 As long as the HBs are returned, the traffic will continue to flow through the inline appliance for inspection.
 In case the HB is not received back by the bypass switch, or in the event that the inline appliance loses power, is disconnected, or otherwise fails, the bypass switch will pass the traffic directly between its network ports, bypassing the appliance, and ensuring that traffic continues to flow on the network link.
 The action of switching to bypass mode and enabling the connectivity of traffic flow is called “Fail Open”.

 The two network ports in a bypass switch create a fully passive inline connection that maintains traffic flow even in the absence of power.
 For fiber links, a normally closed optical switch creates a path for light to flow unimpeded through the device when power is absent.
 For copper links, micro-relays connect the two ports when power is absent.

-Multi-segment bypass switches provide multiple independent bypass segments in a single chassis, offering higher density in the equipment rack.
+Multi-segment network bypass switches provide multiple independent bypass segments in a single chassis, offering higher density in the equipment rack.
 The highest-density bypass switch available today supports up to 16 segments of 10G.
 This high-density bypass switch consists of a common switch fabric that allows the network segments to access all the appliance ports, therefore enabling be session-based load balancing of asymmetric traffic.